 This chart tells you which airlines offer flights from the U.S. and where they are flying from.
 Online booking engines may not list the most logical options so it helps to see which airlines provide direct service to this airport.

 |Fort Lauderdale, FL, USA||FLL||Silver Airways, Tropic Ocean Airways, United Airlines|

 Most visitors find it easiest to plan a connecting flight to Florida with one of the airlines listed above, but if you already have plans to visit more than one island in the chain, you might find it to be more affordable to first spend some time Grand Bahama or New Providence Island before heading to the quieter Biminis.

-Check below for airline service from airports in the region.
-If you can't get a flight from an airport near your home, taking a connecting flight from a regional airport might prove to be a very good solution.
+Check the chart below for air service from other regional airports.
+Even if there are no flights directly from your favorite airport, taking a connecting flight from a regional airport might prove to be your best option.